 Here are essential steps that small businesses should take to bolster their cybersecurity defenses:

-3. Regular Data Backups: Implement a robust data backup strategy to ensure business continuity in case of a cyberattack or data breach.
+- Regular Data Backups: Implement an effective data backup strategy to ensure business continuity in case of a cyberattack or data breach.
 Regularly test data restoration procedures to ensure backups are reliable.

 Wrap Up